-GPL stands for General Public License and is sometimes written GNU GPL because the GPL was developed by the GNU Project.
+GPL stands for General Public License and is sometimes written GNU GPL because the GPL was developed by the GNU Project, which was implemented by the non-profit Free Software Foundation.
 The first GNU license was created by Richard Stallman of the GNU Project in in 1989.
 The second version (GPLv2) was released in 1991 and the third version (GPLv3) was released in 2007.

 A GNU license is what is used by WordPress and other types of free software.
 The term free software means much more than just the ability to download and use the software without having to pay money.
 The term free software also means that you can access the core code and have the right to make modifications or derivative products.